saifabusaleh/clipboard-history-extension/README.md

 # Clipboard history Chrome extension

-Extension to save history of copied text in chrome browser
+Extension to save history of copied text in Chrome browser

 it saves each item copied on the clipboard allowing access to any of those items any time later